Tripeptide-29 (200mg)

 Tripeptide-29 and Collagen Integrity

-A trial conducted on dermal fibroblasts reported that hydrolyzed type 1 collagen tripeptides exhibited promising potential in reducing oxidative stress and damage.(4) As previously noted, Tripeptide-29 appears to be the primary tripeptide that forms when hydrolyzing type 1 collagen.
-The hydrolysate showed potential in reducing the build-up of advanced glycation end products (AGEs), reportedly preventing the production of denatured collagen, and lowering levels of reactive oxygen species.
-Ultimately the scientists suggested that tripeptide-29 “might improve clinical aging phenotypes via the inhibition of glycation and oxidative stress, leading to a delay in cellular aging.
+A study conducted on dermal fibroblasts reported that hydrolyzed type 1 collagen tripeptides exhibited promising potential in reducing oxidative stress and damage.(4) As previously noted, Tripeptide-29 appears to be the primary tripeptide that forms when hydrolyzing type 1 collagen.
+The hydrolysate showed potential in reducing the build-up of advanced glycation end products (AGEs), reportedly preventing the production of denatured collagen and lowering levels of reactive oxygen species.
+The glycation process refers to sugar molecules bonding with proteins, potentially speeding up skin cell aging by altering its mechanical properties and stability.
+Ultimately, the scientists suggested that tripeptide-29 “might improve [cell aging] phenotypes via the inhibition of glycation and oxidative stress, leading to a delay in cellular aging.”
+From an in vitro perspective, the study explored the mechanisms underpinning the observed action.
+It was suggested that Tripeptide-29 may reduce the production of AGEs and denatured collagen while inhibiting the activity of matrix metalloproteinases (MMPs) and enhancing collagen 1 levels in dermal fibroblasts.
+These results suggest that Tripeptide-29 may mitigate cell aging by preserving collagen integrity and inhibiting processes that degrade the skin matrix.
+Furthermore, it is indicated that Tripeptide-29 might be linked to its smaller peptide size, which is believed to support its skin penetration and bioavailability.

 Tripeptide-29 and Glucose Control